shaheemMPM/Led-Matrix-Display/README.md

 # 64x6 Led Code

-This is the code for the 64x6 LED matrix that I made.
-The code is written in C++ and uses the FastLED library.
-The code is designed to be run on an Arduino Mega 2560, but can be easily modified to run on other Arduino boards.
+This is the code for the 64x6 LED matrix stand that I made.

 <img src="https://i.imgur.com/1jLMyf8.png" width="500">